LUWIZ

 Only 11% of domains are cited by both ChatGPT and AI Overviews.
 Tracking a single assistant gives a partial view.
 Your report must segment by source to reveal these gaps and guide platform-specific optimizations.

-Is your AI traffic slipping away?
+Is your AI traffic slipping through?

 Questions fréquentes